Generalization of Kirchhoff reflectivity to go beyond modelling and inversion of first-order reflection data -- A review of the theory: Kirchhoff modelling and inversion.

-Reflectors are defined by discontinuities in the subsurface model $c$ that generate reflections.
+Reflectors (or ``smooth physical interfaces") \cite{Ble} are defined by discontinuities in the subsurface model $c$ that generate reflections.
 Reflections are defined within 0-order geometrical optics (0-g.o.) or high-frequency approximation \cite{Cer,Kra90} by the events that satisfy the Snell-Descartes law, which imposes a particular direction to a reflected ray according to the direction of the corresponding incident ray \cite{Ble,Cer,Kra90}.
 (Contrariwise diffraction events do not satisfy the Snell-Descartes law: diffracted rays radiate in all directions.)

-We consider a subsurface composed of sufficiently separated reflectors (in a sense that will be clarified later), with a sufficiently smooth velocity between reflectors from the 0-g.o. point of view.
-Let us choose for $S_k$ an interface that follows one of the reflectors.
-We use the 0-g.o. approximation \cite{Cer,Kra90} for the Green function $G_{inc}$, that makes it possible to separate $G_{inc}$ into the contributions $G_{inc}^{(j)}$ related to each of the travel-time branches (or ray paths) that reach $S_k$ from $\mathbf{r}_s$:
+In the following, we consider a subsurface composed of infinitely spread (or ``extended") and sufficiently separated reflectors (in a sense that will be clarified later), with a sufficiently smooth velocity between reflectors from the 0-g.o. point of view. $S_k$ denotes the position of one reflector surface in the subsurface. ``Above $S_k$" means in the ``incident" medium by slight abuse of language, see Fig. \ref{fig:branches}.

+The Green function $g(\mathbf{r}_s,\mathbf{r},t)$ of the subsurface satisfies eq. (\ref{eq:wave1}) with $s(t)=\delta(t)$.
+It is decomposed above $S_k$ into: \begin{itemize} \item An ``incident" field $g_{inc}$ that is generated by the source and does not interact with $S_k$ and the medium below $S_k$; in other terms it satisfies eq. (\ref{eq:wave1}) above $S_k$ with $s(t)=\delta(t)$ and radiation (or ``absorbing" boundary) conditions on $S_k$. \item A field $g_{ref}=g-g_{inc}$ that represents what remains, i.e. reflections generated on $S_k$ and events generated below $S_k$ that ``come back" into the medium above $S_k$.
+They are described through a boundary condition on $S_k$. \end{itemize}

+We briefly remind the main steps that lead to the Kirchhoff modelling approximation; details are given in Appendix \ref{app:Kirr1_1}.

+Firstly, the 0-g.o. approximation \cite{Cer,Kra90} for the Green function $G_{inc}$ makes it possible to separate $G_{inc}$ into the contributions related to each of the travel-time branches (or ray paths) that reach $S_k$ from the source or receiver sides. \begin{itemize} \item The source-side Green function is \footnote{ When we use g.o., the Green functions implicitly become ``analytical signals", obtained from the real signal by equating to $0$ the negative frequencies, to be consistent with possibly complex reflection c\oe fficients \cite{Cer,Kra90}.
+In other words, all equations that imply the 0-g.o. approximation are implicitly defined for $\omega\ge 0$ only.
+The real signal is recovered by ``symmetrizing" the negative frequencies. }: